-- Publishing research findings in high-impact journals and present at international conferences. - Engaging with the broader community to communicate the significance of research. - Showcasing Achievements nationally and internationally to various stakeholders to elevate their profiles - Adhering to Open Science principles.
+- Publishing research findings in high quality journals and present at international conferences. - Engaging with the broader community to communicate the significance of research.

+- Showcasing achievements nationally and internationally to various stakeholders to elevate their profiles. - Adhering to Open Science principles.